Fairlop Waters Country Park

-From the Ice age, Iron Age, Roman settlements, an ancient Royal forest, Fairlop Oak, Fairlop Fair, RAF military history in two World Wars, the creation of Fairlop Waters, to the Olympic flame carried across Fairlop Lake in 2012.
+From the Ice age, Iron Age, Roman settlements, an ancient Royal forest, Fairlop Oak, Fairlop Fair, RAF military history in two World Wars, the creation of Fairlop Waters, to one Olympic flame carried across Fairlop Lake on a power boat driven by Mike Phillips, towards a second flame on the far bank in 2012.

 A kaleidoscope of significant events within this unique site.
 It will appeal to people of all ages with a variety of interests and includes teachers education packs for KS1 & KS2.

 In the summer of 1953, my first visit to Fairlop.
 An open space with the deteriorating residue of a fighter station all around, concrete runways rippling to the horizon, tank traps, gun pits and derelict Miskin hangars.